Introduction to Nib Customizations

 More demanding, but also providing crisper edges and more line-width variation, is the very popular customization to Cursive Italic.
 This also provides broad down-strokes and narrow cross-strokes, but is also more position-sensitive in terms of how the pen is held and requires more skill on the part of the user.
 This is a common customization for artists and calligraphers, but is still smooth enough to make for a good everyday writer.

-Providing a different writing experience is the also very popular customization to Left Oblique.
-Commonly used for signatures and correspondence, this customization provides broad diagonal strokes and narrow cross-strokes, and like a cursive italic, is more position-sensitive and demanding than a stub.
-The "Left" in Left Oblique refers to the cut of the nib itself, and does not refer to the handedness of the end user.
+Commonly used for signatures and correspondence, the Left Oblique customization provides broad diagonal strokes and narrow cross-strokes, and like a cursive italic, is more position-sensitive and demanding than a stub.
+The whole pen must be rotated to the left in order to write smoothly, without skipping.
+The "Left" in Left Oblique refers to the cut of the nib itself, and does not refer to the handedness of the writer.

-Reverse Oblique is a very rare form of customization that provides for the broadest stroke on the reverse diagonal.
-It is extremely position-sensitive and demanding on the skills of the end user - most pen owners will be much happier with customizations to Left Oblique or Cursive Italic.
+Reverse Oblique is a rare form of customization that provides for the broadest stroke on the reverse diagonal.
+It is extremely position-sensitive and demanding on the skills of the writer; most pen owners will be much happier with customizations to Left Oblique or Cursive Italic.
 Some lefties like this one because it requires a clockwise rotation of the nib, making the top surface of the nib more visible to them while they write.

 Line-width variation can be also be achieved by adding Flex, which can be done with any size tipping point, though not with every brand of nib - see our FAQ on nibs suitable for flex for more details.
 Some pens, such as the Namiki Falcon and Metal Falcon, come standard with Soft nibs that are already semi-flexible.
 Any Nakaya pen can also be fitted with a stock Fine Soft or Soft Medium nib as well.
 Many experienced users have us add flex to these already semi-flexible nibs to achieve the most flexibility possible.